Which American Journey Limited Ingredient Dry Recipes

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the peas, pea protein and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas, chickpeas, canola meal and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-American Journey Limited Ingredient is a grain-free dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 3.5 stars.
+American Journey Limited Ingredient is a grain-free dry dog food using a moderate amount of named meat meals as its dominant source of animal protein, thus earning the brand 4 stars.

 American Journey Limited Ingredient

-The following list (if present) includes all dog food recalls since 2009 directly related to American Journey.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls related to American Journey through March 2024.